JayeshKakkad-Rotoclear/Rotoclear-C-Pro-Docs/docs/reference/glossary.md

 A method of remapping IP address space by modifying network address information in packet headers.

 **Nim**
-A systems programming language that combines successful concepts from mature languages like Python, Ada and Modula, used to implement RotorDream.
+A systems programming language that combines successful concepts from mature languages like Python, Ada and Modula, used to implement C Pro.

 **NTP (Network Time Protocol)**
 A networking protocol for clock synchronization between computer systems over packet-switched networks.